 Exempt rental income from the Augusta Rule does not need to be reported to the Internal Revenue Service, provided that the rental period is under 14 days.

 However, homeowners should keep documentation proving that they charged fair market rental rates.
+It is important to ensure that the rent charged reflects fair market rent for similar properties in the area.
 The homeowner should retain a file containing a copy of the written rental agreement and detailed records of rental pricing, rental quotes and business activities.
 This file should be kept for at least three years and will be very important in the event of an audit.

 Using the Augusta Rule